 Chinese New Year in 30 stunning images

 Also known as the Lunar New Year, Chinese New Year celebrations are a 15-day extravaganza of cultural events and traditions that are celebrated worldwide.
 While many regard it as a Chinese tradition, the Lunar New Year is celebrated across a variety of Asian cultures, including Korean, Thai, Singaporean, Taiwanese, Malaysian, Indonesian, and Filipino cultures.
-Additionally, Lunar New Year celebrations can be found in Chinatowns across the world, with notable events in New York City, London, Sydney, and Vancouver.
-Chinese New Year festivities have become an attraction around the world, drawing tourists that are eager to participate in celebrations.
+Additionally, Lunar New Year celebrations happen in Chinatowns across the world, with notable events in New York City, London, Sydney, and Vancouver.
+Chinese New Year festivities have become an attraction around the world, drawing tourists who are eager to partake in celebrations.

-In celebration of the Chinese New Year, Stacker compiled a collection of 30 incredible images showcasing the diverse traditions of Chinese New Year.
+In celebration of the Chinese New Year, Stacker compiled a collection of 30 incredible images showcasing the diverse traditions of the celebration.
 Keep reading to learn more about these traditions in practice.

 You may also like: Origin stories behind 30 holidays